 Have you stayed in a hotel — on Maui or elsewhere — that offers an excellent program of cultural activities?
 Please leave a comment and tell us about it.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the new travel guide, Moon Handbooks: Ontario.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Photos © Carolyn B. Heller.
 We paid a discounted media rate to stay at the Ka’anapali Beach Hotel.